-According to the specific licenses of use, remote access is possible only for some resources, through the institutional credentials provided by the Registrar's Office; external users who have an annual card can request the credentials by contacting the Electronic Resources Section.
+According to the specific licenses of use, remote access is possible only for some resources, through the institutional credentials provided by the Registrar's Office and thanks to the OpenAthens service; external users who have an annual card can request the credentials by contacting the Electronic Resources Section.

-All Library electronic resources are catalogued and accessible directly through the Catalogue.
-The Library offers numerous resources on CD-ROM, DVD, pen-drive, e-books, electronic periodicals and databases, either bibliographic (which provide bibliographical references to other documents) or full texts (that allow direct access to the document contents).
+All Library electronic resources are catalogued and accessible directly through the catalogue.
+The Library offers numerous resources on CD-ROM, DVD, pen-drive, e-books, electronic periodicals and databases.

-All electronic resources acquired and catalogued by the Library, along with a selection of open access resources considered to be particularly relevant, are also accessible through the DigiPoint platform, sorted by type and searchable by title, year, author/curator, classification and publisher.
+All electronic resources acquired and catalogued by the Library, along with a selection of open access resources considered to be particularly relevant, are also accessible through the DigiPoint platform, sorted by type and searchable by title or by discipline.

-The catalogue includes electronic periodicals acquired by the Library, but the access to the entire collection, including titles available through databases, along with a selection of open access publications, is made through the Full Text Finder virtual catalogue, where one can search for periodicals by title, ISSN or subject.
-For each one it is specified the source that hosts the contents (database, platform or other) with a direct link to articles in full text.
+The catalogue includes electronic periodicals for which the Library has made a direct subscription.
+Access to the entire collection of electronic periodicals, including titles available through databases, along with a selection of open access publications, is done through the Full Text Finder virtual catalogue, where it is possible to search for periodicals by title, ISSN or subject.
+For each link it is specified the source that hosts the content (database, platform or other) and the coverage (accessible years).